11th Annual Jack Pemberton Lecture on Workplace Justice

 Time: 6:30 PM presentation, with reception to follow

 The James R. Browning Courthouse

 Free on-street parking after 6:00pm

-Note: ID needed for entry to the federal courthouse.
+Note: You must be on the RSVP list, and ID is needed for entry to the federal courthouse.

 Register here by

 Monday, April 1, 2013.
 The event is free, but seating is limited and

 an RSVP is required.
 For more information, please email firstname.lastname@example.org.
 This event is eligible for 1 MCLE credit hour.*